Esri/i3s-spec/README.md

 [![App](./teaser.jpg "Multiple Scene Services in a Web Viewer")] (http://www.arcgis.com/)

-This repository hosts the specification for the ArcGIS Scene Service, including the Indexed 3D Scene delivery format (i3s) and the Scene Layer Package definition (spk).
-Both encoded using JSON and binary ArrayBuffers.
+This repository hosts the specification for the ArcGIS Scene Service, including the Indexed 3D Scene delivery format and the Scene Layer Package definition (both encoded using JSON and binary ArrayBuffers).

 A Scene Layer is a container for arbitrarily large amounts of 3D geographic data.
 The format is a declarative, extendable design to encode different types of 3D data such as: